 We can equip a datatype containing expressions with an assignability structure

-This is a variable-context-aware traversal over the expressions present on the datatype.
+This is a variable-context-aware traversal over the expressions present for the datatype.

-Box, this traversal amounts to traversing the expressions on each box, while adding to the local context if the subtree is below a binder.
+Box, this traversal amounts to traversing the expressions in each box, while adding to the local context if the subtree is below a binder.

 The definition of